If you’re trying to build a high quality home gym on a budget, then you’ll want the best adjustable dumbbells you can afford.

 - Length is variable, being more compact at lower weights and longer at higher weights.

-The basic design is very similar to the NordicTrack Select-A-Weight Adjustable Dumbbell Set, discussed above.
+The basic design is very similar to the NordicTrack Select-A-Weight Adjustable Dumbbell Set.
 The main differences are in the branding and that the NordicTrack version go from 10 to 55 lbs. in as little as 2.5 lb increments (thanks to a secondary micro-adjustment feature), whereas the Weider one dumbbells go from 10 to 50 lbs.

 Here’s the pros, cons and key features of the Weider Select-a-Weight adjustable dumbbell set: